 Flights and accommodation will be cheaper in March, but the weather might be a little sporadic.
 Major events include Anime Japan and Hina Matsuri.

 Cherry-blossom season is here!
-Cherry blossoms start to bloom all across the country, bringing with them a huge number of tourists.
+Cherry blossoms (see also ‘What Do Cherry Blossoms Symbolize?‘) start to bloom all across the country, bringing with them a huge number of tourists.

 The weather is warmer in April, but the big cities (especially Kyoto) start to become very busy and crowded.
 Major events include Cherry-Blossom Viewing and Takayama Spring Matsuri.

 Cherry-blossom viewing is still in full swing and the weather is heating up rapidly in May.
 Spring has blessed the country with lush green landscapes and stunning mountain views.